Kasmonavtic/Kasmonavtic/README.md

 - 👋 Hi, I’m @Kasmonavtic
-- 👀 I’m interested in Programming and Motion design and also playing games :^
+- 👀 I’m interested in Programmer and Motion design and also gamer (～￣▽￣)～
 - 🌱 I’m currently learning Photoshop, Illustrator,Python, C#, java, java script, and other launges
 - 💞️ I’m looking to collaborate on idk🐱‍👤
-- 📫 How to reach me komolaliyev@gmail.com or Kamatosix#6948
+- 📫 How to reach me komolaliyev@gmail.com

 <!---
 Kasmonavtic/Kasmonavtic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.